Why you react to life stressors the way you do

 You may have some friends who seem laid-back about almost everything and others who react strongly at the slightest stress.
 Most reactions to life stressors fall somewhere between those extremes.

 Learning to react to stress in a healthy way

 Stressful events are a fact of life.
 And you may not be able to change your current situation.
 But you can take steps to manage the impact these events have on you.

 You can learn to identify what stresses you and how to take care of yourself physically and emotionally in the face of stressful situations.

 Stress management strategies include:

 - Eating a healthy diet and getting regular exercise and plenty of sleep

-- Practicing relaxation techniques or learning to meditate
+- Practicing relaxation techniques such as trying yoga, practicing deep breathing, getting a massage or learning to meditate

 - Fostering healthy friendships